Not Even My Name

 Not Even My Name is the biography of Sano Halo, who survived the Greek genocide and moved to the United States of America.
 The book was written by Sano Halo's daughter, Thea Halo, and first published in 2000 by Picador, an imprint of Macmillan Publishers.
 The biography focuses on Sano Halo's experience during and immediately after the genocide.
 Not Even My Name was originally published in English in the US, but it has been translated into Dutch, Icelandic, and Greek.

 Summary

 The book is divided into three main sections.
 These sections are interspersed with Thea Halo's poetry and some historical background.

 Book One: The Long Journey Home

+In the first chapter, Thea Halo writes a bit about her own childhood.
+She grew up in New York City, a child of immigrant parents.
+She and her nine siblings knew little of their heritage growing up.
+Both her parents, Sano and Abraham, had come from West Asia.
+Her mother was Pontian and her father Assyrian.

+The rest of Book One covers Thea and Sano's journey to Turkey in 1989.
+Both had wanted to find Sano's hometown: Iondone, a cluster of three small settlements near Fatsa.
+They traveled through Ankara, Amasya, and Fatsa on their way to Iondone.
+Thea and Sano had mixed feelings about their trip to Turkey.
+Both were apprehensive about what they might find.